a-angeliev/Shoecommerce/server/README.md

 > Need only to access right endpoint.
 No needed body or url params.
 User comes from the token.
 > ### Request
 > `[GET] /wishes`
-> Response will contains list of products objects
+> Response will contain list of products objects
 > ### Response
 > ```json
 > [